sfc-gh-dwilczak/tutorials/docs/engineering/openflow/connectors/google_sheets/index.md

             initially_suspended = true;
         ```

-!!! warning "Only required if your hosting openflow in Snowflake SPCS"
+!!! warning "Only required if your hosting openflow in Snowflake (SPCS)"
     Lets create the network rule and external access that will allow openflow/snowflake to talk with google sheets.

     === ":octicons-image-16: Example"